Literary District of Columbia

-The mother ship of all published works in America is the Library of Congress.
-If you visit no other literary site in DC, go there for its history, power, and regal environment.
-But don’t accidentally find yourself in the cargo elevator as we did.
-It is not nearly as elegant as the entry.
+The mother ship of all published works in the US is the Library of Congress.
+If you visit no other literary site in DC, go to the Library of Congress for its exhibits, resources, architectural artistry, history, empowerment, enlightenment, and regal environment.
+It is a mecca of culture and knowledge and a testament to originality in creative endeavors and academic works.

 Click on the links below to read about the major sites on our DC Author Adventures Trail.

 A. Margaret Truman

 B. Michael Shiner

 C. Smithsonian National Museum of American History (L. Frank Baum, Julia Child)

 D. National Museum of African American History and Culture

 E. Library of Congress

 These are just a sampling of DC literary sites.
 A wide variety of writers have made DC their home, such as Henry Adams, Paul Laurence Dunbar, Langston Hughes, Zora Neale Hurston, Sinclair Lewis, Alice Moore Dunbar-Nelson, Toni Morrison, Walt Whitman, and, of course, many authors who served as US presidents.

 We recommend perusing www.dcwriters.org, which has identified numerous writers’ homes in the DC area.
 Most are not open to the public, but just seeing the vast constellation of them on one map is extremely impressive.